petergridge/Irrigation-V5/README.md

 * Define the same sensor for each zone
 * Have a different sensor for different areas

+If the rain sensor (or other sensor) prevents scheduled watering the program will retry the next day.

 ### Time or Volume based watering
 Watering is by default time based, that is, will run for the minutes set in the *water* entity.